vascokk/rivus_cep/README.md

 ```

-The query is started with `rivus_cep:load_query/4`.
+The query is started with `rivus_cep:execute/4` (previously `load_query/4`, which is now deprecated).
 It takes as arguments: query string, list of event producers, list of query result subscribers and options as a proplist.

 Each query worker will register itself to the  [gproc](https://github.com/uwiger/gproc) process registry, for the events listed in the "from" clause.